Last updated on : 07 Nov, 2025

 The timeline for resuming household chores after delivery may vary for each individual.
 It is generally recommended to start with light activities and gradually increase the intensity as your body heals.
 Listening to your body and consulting your doctor for personalised advice is essential.

-In traditional ayurvedic practices, the first meal after giving birth is often a simple and nourishing dish called “Khichdi.”
+In traditional Ayurvedic practices, the first meal after giving birth is often a simple and nourishing dish called “Khichdi.”
 It is made with rice, lentils, and mild spices, which are believed to support digestion, provide energy, and aid in postpartum recovery.

 After giving birth, a mother’s body goes through various changes, including hormonal fluctuations, uterine involution, breast engorgement, and recovery from childbirth.
 These changes can impact physical and emotional well-being, and it is important to prioritise self-care and seek support during this time.

 The “40-day rule” after childbirth is a cultural tradition in some communities that emphasises a period of rest and confinement for the mother during the initial 40 days after delivery.
 It is believed to promote postpartum healing and bonding with the newborn.
+While modern medicine does not prescribe a mandatory 40-day rest, the core principle of prioritizing rest and nutritional recovery during the first 6-8 weeks is medically sound.

 Disclaimer